| to give you an idea of the proper habitat for an adult iguana.

 Acceptable vegetables include collard greens, mustard greens, turnip greens, alfalfa hay or chow, bok choy, kale, parsley, spinach (in small amounts), bell peppers, green beans, green peas, corn, okra, cactus, various squash, sweet potatoes, cabbage or broccoli (also in small amounts), and flowers such as

-avoid azaleas as they are toxic).
+carnations, hibiscus, and roses (avoid azaleas as they are toxic).

 Fruit can include apples, pears, bananas, grapes, peaches, kiwis, and melons.
 Fruits that are particularly healthy include figs (which contain calcium), papaya, raspberries and strawberries.